Updated

 - Full IDE support across all supported editors

-At $10/month, this is genuinely one of the better value propositions in AI tooling right now.
+At $10/month, this remains one of the better value propositions in AI tooling.
 The MIT/Microsoft Research study showing 55% productivity gains in controlled code completion tasks isn’t marketing fluff — it’s a peer-reviewed result.

 Pro+ — $39/month